The Kudla-Rapoport conjecture at a ramified prime for $U(1, 1)$: Abstract

 \section{Abstract}

-In this paper, we proved a local arithmetic Siegel-Weil formula for a $U(1, 1)$-Shimura variety at a ramified prime, a.k.a. a Kudla-Rapoport conjecture in a ramified case.
+In this paper, we proved a local arithmetic Siegel-Weil formula for a $U(1, 1)$-Shimura variety at a ramified prime, a.k.a. a Kudla-Rapoport conjecture at a ramified case.
 The formula needs to be modified from the original Kudla-Rapoport conjecture.
-In the process, we also gives an explicit decomposition of the special divisors of the Rapoport-Zink space of unitary type $(1, 1)$ (Kramer model).
+In the process, we also gives an explicit decomposition of the special divisors of the Rapoport-Zink space of unitary type $(1, 1)$ (Kr\"amer model).
 A key ingredient is to relate the Rapoport-Zink space to the Drinfeld upper plane.